daledavies/jump/README.md

 You will also need to provide a default `LATLONG` string (e.g. "51.509865,-0.118092"), Jump will use this  until you press the location button and allow permission to get your location from the web browser.

 ### Sites

+The `sites.json` file is where you can define default configuration for sites and add a list of sites manually to the startpage, this is great for adding sites that are hosted anywhere on the web.

+Jump can also integrate with Docker to automatically list any sites you have running on the same Docker host.

+#### Site defaults and manual configuration

 Edit the `/sites/sites.json` file to include your own sites on the startpage...